codepath/android_guides/Google-Maps-Fragment-Guide.md

  * Restart Android Studio and try to launch the emulator again through Android Studio plugin
  * Restart your computer and try to launch the emulator again through Android Studio plugin

+**Seeing `INSTALL_FAILED_MISSING_SHARED_LIBRARY` when trying to run my app?**

+Did you download the latest Google Play Services APK?
+See the [[google play genymotion section|Google-Maps-Fragment-Guide#setup-google-play-services]].
+Make sure to follow the instructions to reboot, sign-in with your Google Account, and upgrade to the latest Play Services.

 **Trouble seeing the map in the demo app?**

  You are likely to see an error message such as the following in your LogCat: